-Maybe your high school doesn't offer an AP course you want to take, or even offer AP at all.
-Maybe you can't fit a certain AP course in your schedule.
-But you are not out of options.
+Can't get an AP course you want?
+Or fit an AP course into your schedule?
 Here's how to find AP courses you can take online.

-Online AP courses are very much like regular AP classes.
+Online Advanced Placement (AP) courses are very much like regular AP classes.
 You have a teacher, receive a syllabus, complete reading and homework assignments, read or listen to lectures, take exams, etc. The difference is that you take the course online at home or school.

-Taking a well-thought-out online course consists of far more than reading text on a screen.
-It should include some combination of presentations, audio, video, animations, and discussions.
+A well-thought-out online course includes a combination of presentations, audio, video, animations, and discussions.
 Communication between teachers and students is done through online discussions, e-mail, and sometimes over the phone.

 How Do You Find Online AP Courses?

-Look at state-based programs.
-Most states have organized "virtual academies" that offer online courses, including AP.
+- Look at state-based programs.
+Most states have "virtual academies" that offer online courses, including AP.
 Visit your state's department of education website for details.

-Consider courses offered by colleges and universities.
+- Consider courses offered by colleges and universities.
 Some universities, such as University of California, Northwestern, and Stanford offer online learning programs that include AP courses.
-Often, only state residents are eligible for these programs, so be sure to check with the program or your counselor to make sure you qualify.
+Often, only state residents are eligible for these programs, or students must score high enough on a qualifying exam before they can enroll.
+Be sure to check with the program or your counselor to make sure you qualify.

 What Should You Know About an Online AP Course?

-Is the course authorized by the College Board?
-The College Board designs all AP course requirements and exams.
-Only courses approved by the College Board can call themselves "AP" courses.
-If you want to take an online AP course not offered through your high school, check with your counselor, or with the College Board at (888) 225-5427, to make sure it is authorized.
+- Is the course authorized by the College Board?
+The College Board creates all AP exams-and certifies all AP courses.
+So check with your counselor, or with the College Board at (888) 225-5427, to make sure your course is authorized.

 What About AP Exams?

-In May, you will take AP exams alongside classroom-based AP students.
-If you score 3 or higher on an AP exam, you may be able to earn college credit for your work, depending on your college's policy.
+In May, you will take your AP exams just the same as other AP students.
 Whether you took the AP course online or in the classroom makes absolutely no difference.
-What's important is that you took the extra initiative required to seek academic challenges beyond the walls of your school.
+What's important is that you took the extra initiative required to seek academic challenges beyond the walls of your high school.
 And that's something colleges will notice and count in your favor.